Student Academic Progress Program (SAPP)

 Students are eligible to apply for readmission once they have been away for at least one year, however, readmission is not guaranteed.
 After suspension, it is recommended that students earn at least 15 credits with a minimum GPA of 2.7 at another institution before applying for readmission at Montclair State University.

-***Please note that students are only permitted to transfer in a maximum of 60 credits to MSU from any two-year institution.
+***Please note that students are only permitted to transfer in a maximum of 60 credits to Montclair State University from any two-year institution.
 Additionally, if a student plans to apply for readmission in the future, coursework taken at Montclair State should not be repeated at another institution.***

 Refer to your analysis of academic progress and/or your unofficial transcript on WESS to verify the number of credits that have already been applied to your record (if applicable).
 The NJ Transfer website provides extensive information about the 15 credit and GPA thresholds.
 Suspended students who fulfill this requirement may become eligible for a conditional readmit-from-action status which is granted only to students who demonstrate that they're prepared to succeed academically.